rmgpanw/ukbwranglr/README.md

 # Reading a selection of variables into R

 A UK Biobank main dataset file is often too large to fit into memory on a personal computer.
-However, often only a subset of the data is required.
+Often however, only a subset of the data is required.

 *Raw data appearance:*